aviv-b/short-url/README.md

 ![pici](https://github.com/aviv-b/short-url/blob/main/screenshots/success.PNG)

 ### Algorithm
- - Encoding the url Id to base62 * (A-Z a-z 0-9)
+ - Encoding the url Id to `base62` * (A-Z a-z 0-9)
-        Why not using Hash ?
+        - Why not using Hash ?
-        MD5 hash will generate 128 bit and only take the first 7 bits Therefor it doesnt generate unique id.
+        - MD5 hash will generate 128 bit and only take the first 7 bits
+        - Therefor it doesnt generate unique id.
- - Encoding length will be 7 digits long *
+ - Encoding length will be `7 digits long` *
     * This will allow us generate 62^7 tokens ~ 3.5 billon
- - To Create 7 digit long the id COUNTER will start from 10000000+1
+ - To Create 7 digit long the id COUNTER will start from `10000000+1`

-### Algorithm

 ### Scaling Architecture